Diazepam: UK

 Classified as a controlled drug, listed under Schedule IV, Part I (CD Benz POM) of the Misuse of Drugs Regulations 2001, allowing possession with a valid prescription.
-The Misuse of Drugs Act 1971 makes it illegal to possess the drug without a prescription, and for such purposes it is classified as a Class C drug.
+The Misuse of Drugs Act 1971 makes it illegal to possess the drug without a prescription, and for such purposes, it is classified as a Class C drug.

 Germany

-Classified as a prescription-drug, or in high dosage as a restricted drug (Betäubungsmittelgesetz, Anlage III).
+Classified as a prescription drug, or in high dosage as a restricted drug (Betäubungsmittelgesetz, Anlage III).

 Australia

-Diazepam is a Schedule-4-substance under the Poisons Standard (June 2018).
-A schedule-4-drug is outlined in the Poisons Act 1964 as, "Substances, the use or supply of which should be by or on the order of persons permitted by State or Territory legislation to prescribe and should be available from a pharmacist on prescription".
+Diazepam is a Schedule 4 substance under the Poisons Standard (June 2018).
+A Schedule 4 drug is outlined in the Poisons Act 1964 as, "Substances, the use or supply of which should be by or on the order of persons permitted by State or Territory legislation to prescribe and should be available from a pharmacist on prescription".

 United States

-Diazepam is controlled as a Schedule-IV-substance under the Controlled Substances Act of 1970.
+Diazepam is controlled as a Schedule IV substance.

-Judicial executions

-The states of California and Florida offer diazepam to condemned inmates as a pre-execution sedative as part of their lethal injection program, although the state of California has not executed a prisoner since 2006.
+The states of California and Florida offer diazepam to condemned inmates as a pre-execution sedative as part of their lethal injection program.
+The state of California has not executed a prisoner since 2006.
 In August 2018, Nebraska used diazepam as part of the drug combination used to execute Carey Dean Moore, the first death row inmate executed in Nebraska in over 21 years.